tweag/chainsail-resources/examples/soft-kmeans/README.md

 Soft k-means clustering treats the cluster assignments as probability distributions over the clusters.
 Each data point is associated with a probability distribution for each cluster, which is obtained from a transformation of the samples of the means (called the "soft Z" transformed samples).
 These soft Z distributions provide the probability of each point to belong to each cluster.
-In his book *Pattern Recognition and Machine Learning*, Christopher M. Bishop also calls this probability the **responsibility** that a component takes for explaining an observation *X* (chapter 9.2, page 432).
+In his book *Pattern Recognition and Machine Learning*, Christopher M. Bishop also calls this probability the *responsibility* that a component takes for explaining an observation *X* (chapter 9.2, page 432).
 We will adopt this name in the rest of this example.
-The responsibilities for three individual data points are shown below (one point located on the left, one in the middle, and one on the right).
+The histograms for the responsibilities of three individual data points are shown below (one point located on the left, one in the middle, and one on the right):

 <img alt="Soft_z analysis" src="./images/soft-z_samples_sc2.png"/>